Kotlin/kotlin-spec/docs/src/md/kotlin.core/declarations.md

 * They must not have any base classes besides `kotlin.Any`;
 * No other properties of this class may have backing fields.

-> Note: `inline` modifier for value classes is supported as a legacy feature for compatibility with Kotlin 1.4
-> experimental inline classes and will be deprecated in the future
+> Note: `inline` modifier for value classes is supported as a legacy feature for compatibility with Kotlin 1.4 experimental inline classes and will be deprecated in the future.

 Value classes implicitly override `equals` and `hashCode` member functions of `kotlin.Any` by delegating them to their only data property.
 Unless `toString` is overriden by the value class definition, it is also implicitly overriden by delegating to the data property.